 MASTIC FROM CHIOS

-The mastic tree was particularly popular with the ancient Greeks: its shoots were pickled and considered a fine appetizer, while its “tears,” the well-known mastic resin, were chewed to clean the teeth and freshen the breath.
+The mastic tree was particularly popular with the ancient Greeks: its shoots were pickled and eaten as appetizers, while its “tears,” the well-known mastic resin, were chewed to clean the teeth and freshen the breath.
 These tears were also used to flavor wine.
-The aromatic resin of the lentisc plant, of the Pistacia lentiscus Chia variety, is not produced anywhere in Greece but Chios, and even there, it only grows in the south of the island.
+The tree, Pistacia lentiscus, is only systematically cultivated in Greece on the island of Chios, and only on the southern part do the conditions allow for the production of mastic.

 Prescriptions based on mastic can be found in medical texts dating from late antiquity, when it was already considered beneficial.
-Modern-day studies have confirmed this.
-Its antioxidant extracts prevent the formation of atherosclerotic plaque on artery walls, thus protecting against heart problems.
-Its polyphenols reduce glucose and cholesterol levels in the blood.
+Present studies have confirmed this.
+Its antioxidant extracts prevent atherosclerotic plaque from forming on artery walls.
+Its polyphenols reduce high glucose and cholesterol levels in the blood.
 Regular use of mastic limits the formation of dental plaque.
-It plays a critical role in preventing and treating diseases of the digestive system.
-It exhibits powerful anti-inflammatory action, and acts as an analgesic, a cough suppressant, an appetite stimulant, an aphrodisiac, an astringent and a diuretic.
-It is an amazing multi-purpose medicine!
-Nowadays, mastic has many uses: as a spice in cooking, mainly for meat and fish, and for ice cream, loukoums, spoon sweets and cookies; in beverages (in mastic liqueur and ouzo, drunk as an aperitif or added to foods while simmering); and in cosmetics.
-Commonly seen in the form of chewing gum, the resin can be also found in a variety of other forms, including as powders and crystals, as mastic water or as an essential oil.
+It helps prevent and treat diseases of the digestive system.
+It ‘s an all-purpose substance: a powerful anti-inflammatory, an analgesic, a cough suppressant, an appetite stimulant, an astringent and a diuretic.
+Today, mastic has many uses: as a flavoring for meat and fish, chewing gum, ice cream, sweets and cookies.
+It is used to make the aperitifs mastic liqueur and, sometimes, ouzo.
+It’s even used in cosmetics.
+The resin can be found in a variety of other forms: powders, crystals, mastic water or as an essential oil.